analogdevicesinc/msdk/Examples/MAX32657/Hello_World_TZ/Secure/README.md

 The **partition_max32657.h** file SAU regios must match the linker script memory sections.

 ## Required Connections

--   Connect a USB-C cable between the PC and the J1 (PWR-OBD-UART0) connector.
+-   Connect a USB cable between the PC and the J1 (PWR-OBD-UART0) connector.
+-   Connect pins JP19 (OBD VCOM EN) RX and TX header.
 -   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

 ## Expected Output